Gypsy Roma Traveller Resident Service - application for a pitch privacy notice

 How we use your personal information

-We use your personal information to assess your application and carry out a range of checks that you consent to as part of the application process, in accordance with the KCC Gypsy and Traveller Pitch Application Policy 2012 and any relevant updates due to changes in legislation, which is available on the KCC website.
+Firstly, we use your personal information to assess your application and carry out a range of checks that you consent to as part of the application process, in accordance with the KCC Gypsy and Traveller Pitch Application Policy 2023 (PDF, 189.4 KB) and any relevant updates due to changes in legislation.

 If you are unsuccessful in your application for a pitch, in most cases your application will be returned to the waiting list.
 However, if the results of the mandatory checks show that you are not suitable for a pitch or if a pitch is not accepted by you, your personal details will be destroyed after 12 months.
 In this case, you will be written to explaining this.